QuentinRougemont/abc_inferences/README.md

 This pipeline was used to reconstruct the demographic history of Atlantic salmon *salmo salar*.

-I also provide additional script to reproduce major analysis from the paper about "reconstructing the history of Atlantic salmon *salmo salar* using ABC" [available in early view](https://onlinelibrary.wiley.com/doi/epdf/10.1111/evo.13486)
+I also provide additional script to reproduce major analysis from the paper about "reconstructing the history of Atlantic salmon *salmo salar* using ABC" now publish in Evolution and [available in early view](https://onlinelibrary.wiley.com/doi/epdf/10.1111/evo.13486)

 ## major steps: